-This, by the way, was a lot better than Skinny Wireless Broadband which never got past 26Mbps.
-Ping times are much better too.
+This, by the way, was better than Skinny Wireless Broadband which never got past 26Mbps.
+Ping times are better too.

 My VDSL connection has proved rock solid over the years.
 Forget what some companies, including Spark, say about copper being unreliable, I’ve not had a single outage that’s down to the local connection in six years.

 We’re not TV viewers in our household, there is no HDTV here.
 I do watch a lot of video content on various devices, VDSL more than copes.

 There’s enough headway for me to watch English Premier League at maximum iPad Pro resolution while other family members stream video and work.
 We’ve not had slow internet days since first getting VDSL, although I am looking forward to fibre and may buy a big TV when it arrives.

 Same cost as ADSL, most of the time